New Patron Information:

 In order to identify a book that is defective, please put a string or rubber band around the cartridge and replace it in the book container.
-If you would like to receive another copy, call the Library at 1-800-226-6075 and request a replacement.
+If you would like to receive another copy, call the Library that services your account and request a replacement.

 If you refuse mail from the Library, we will inactivate your library services if we cannot verify your address.
 We will make three (3) attempts to contact you to verify your information before your account will be suspended.
-If you want to make changes in your service or stop your service, please call the Library.
-If you have questions or problems, please call the Library at 1-800-226-6075.
+If you want to make changes in your service, stop your service, or have questions or problems, please call your Reader Advisor.

 If you want to stop your library service, please call us.
-If you have the original shipping box and mailing card, pack the machine back in the box; turn the mailing card so that the Library’s address shows, and tape the card in the plastic window so that it won’t fall out.
+If you have the original shipping box and mailing card, pack the machine back in the box.
+Turn the mailing card so that the Library’s address shows, and tape the card in the plastic window so that it won’t fall out.
 If you don’t have the original box, any box of appropriate size will do.
-We can send you a label so that you can return the equipment at no cost to you.
-Please also return any books you may have at the same time.
+We can send you a postage-paid label so that you can return the equipment at no cost to you.
+Please, also return any books you may have out at the same time.

-Is a non-profit corporation that was established to assist the Braille and Talking Book Library and a network of cooperating libraries by purchasing and donating supplies and equipment for various projects.
+Friends of Library Access is a non-profit corporation that was established to assist the Braille and Talking Book Library, and a network of cooperating libraries, by purchasing and donating supplies and equipment for various projects.
 They also help with public education and outreach efforts.
-You can join the Friends of Library Access for $10.00 per year for an individual annual membership, $50.00 per year for a supporting member, or $200.00 for a lifetime membership.
+You can join the Friends of Library Access for $10.00 per year for an individual annual membership, $50.00 per year for a supporting membership, or $200.00 for a lifetime membership.
 Contact them at email@example.com or go to their website at www.friendsoflibraryaccessinc.org.

 Volunteers make a difference for readers who are unable to read conventional print.
 We are always looking for new volunteers.
 This volunteer effort ensures that people who have reading disabilities have access to Braille or talking books.

 If after reading this information you have questions, please call the Library that services your account or the Regional Library at 1-800-226-6075 and speak to a Reader Advisor.
 We are here to help you get the most from your library services.

 Our mailing address is: